 Get your binoculars and clipboard at the ready – the Big Garden Birdwatch is back!

 Everyone can take part in the Big Garden Birdwatch – you don’t even need to have a garden!
 All you need is a spare hour to sit back and take note of how many birds you see coming down to land.
-Once you’ve got your numbers, visit the RSPB website to let them know what you saw.
-Whether you take part from your garden, a balcony with a bird feeder, or from a bench in the park, your sightings are really valuable information for the RSPB.
+Once your hour is up, visit the RSPB website to let them know what you saw.
+Whether you take part from your garden, a balcony with a bird feeder, or from a bench in the park, your information is really valuable to the RSPB.

-There are lots of different birds you might catch sight of during your birdwatching hour, from wood pigeons and robins, to the more rare sparrows and starlings So be sure to familiarise yourself with the different species you might see before your watch so you know what to note!
+There are lots of different birds you might see during your birdwatching hour, from wood pigeons and robins, to the less common sparrows and starlings.
+So be sure to take a look at the different species you might see before your watch so you know what to write down!

 The Big Garden Birdwatch is taking place this year from 27 to 29 January.
 For all the information you need to take part, and to sign up, visit the RSPB website.
 Happy watching!